nilsiker/godam/README.md

 This section outlines the current features available.

 - Register addons using `godam add <name>`
-  - If multiple addons are found, possible candidates are listed by their complete names.
-  - If one singular addon is found, it is added to the `godam.json` file.
+  - If an addon is found, it is added to the `godam.toml` file.
+  - If multiple addons are found, the top result returned from the API is used.
 - Unregister addons using `godam rm <name>`
   - If the name exactly matches the name of a registered addon, it is removed from the `godam.json` file.
-- Clone addon repositories to a `cache` folder using `godam install`
-  - The clones repositories are checked out to the specified `download_commit` from the Godot Asset Library API.